ljtinney/pca-my_cli_project/README.md

 The user can also return to the original list to select a different song or enter `exit` to quit the CLI Program.

 Once a user is finished, they can exit the CLI Program and it will output a goodbye message.

+## How to run the program

+To initiate the CLI, type in `.bin/run.rb`.

+To learn more about a song, select the song according to its ranking (number between 1 - 25).

+When finished, simply type `exit` to quit the CLI Program.